 And then I happened on a series of physical mishaps and biological realities.
 Discomfort made itself known in many ways.
 It’s a long and boring story, but there was a series of ailments.
 And I began to sneer.
 I began to roll my eyes at my body.
 I began to put “stupid” in front of body parts that weren’t behaving the way I wanted them to.
 I didn’t even notice I was doing it.

 I didn’t notice until just today when I realized that I felt heavy – not in terms of pounds, but physically heavy, like carrying myself around was a burden.
 As I went up the steps to say goodnight to the kids, I cursed the pain in my foot.
 I sighed at the stiffness in my hamstrings.
-I grimaced at the tightness of a T-shirt I wore proudly (at same size) last month.
+I grimaced at the tightness of a T-shirt I wore proudly last month.
 Every noise, every gesture, every irritation an insult aimed at myself, the most concrete, tangible part of myself.
-Hurling punishments for bad behavior like some kind of stereotypical evil foster parent in a bad family movie.
+Hurling punishments for bad behavior like some kind of stereotypical evil foster parent in a after school special movie.

 What on earth am I doing?
 How did this happen?
 I know how it happened.
 I forgot.
 And things got stressful.
 And stuff didn’t work the way I wanted to and instead of answering all of that with tenderness, I got pissed off and resentful and I took it out on myself, my favorite target.
 Now because you are reading me rather than hearing me speak, you may think it sounds like I’m all kinds of mad at myself, like I’m scolding myself.
 I’m really not.